mohitleoagrawal/mohitleoagrawal.github.io/_posts/2017-12-09-tiny-words.markdown

 <img src="/images/posts/2017-12-09/e_well.png" alt="title image" width="300" align="center"/>
 </p>

 With a language background of English & Hindi, learning Japanese was astonishing.
 It surprised at times by peculiarities like onomatopoeia, softness.
 One more of them was having tiny words and still able to carry significant meaning.
+    Note: Character readings should be read the way you read english alphabets for e.g. read 'e' as 'e' in 'elephant' and not 'e' in 'set'.

-## What I want to talk about?
+## What this post is about?

 **Single lettered nouns in Japanese**

 The chinese writing system use pictographs for compaction.
 It has a lot of symbols where each symbol represents a concept.
 Japanese writing system has symbols inherited from the chinese and has similar kind of conceptual meaning.
 Like this symbol 森 represent a 'forest'.
 Another fun moment was the realization of existence of one-phoneme words and still carrying meaning.
-For instance, you can just use 'e' for  stomach, 'a' for picture, 'mu' for concept of nothingness.
+For instance, you can just use 'e' for  stomach(胃), 'a' for picture(絵), 'mu' for concept of nothingness(無).
 It contrasts greatly from english or hindi where most nouns are longer.

-## What could be its consequences?
+## What are its consequences?

 **Harder to learn Japanese**